 "White sheets show every stain and will almost definitely take on a yellow cast over time, even with regular washing," writes Racked.
 "When you sleep, you transfer a whole lot of yourself onto your sheets, which leaves them full up with your sweat, body oils, dead skin, and so on, all of which will lend your bedding a yellow, dingy cast."

 Don't fret, though.
-There are plenty of ways to not only restore your white sheets, but prevent them from yellowing in the first place.
+There are plenty of ways, including using distilled vinegar, bleach, or OxiClean, to not only restore your white sheets, but prevent them from yellowing in the first place.
 Ahead, find everything you need to know about cleaning and caring for white bedding.

 To delay the inevitable, the publication outlined four rules for joining the White Bedding Club: